Kumul Rebellion: Background

 Ma's troops marched to Kumul and laid siege to government forces there.
 Although he was victorious elsewhere in the area, Ma was unable to capture the city.
 After being wounded that October in a battle in which Jin's forces included 250 White Russian troops whom he had recruited from the Ili valley (where they had settled after the Bolshevik victory in the Russian Civil War), Ma withdrew his forces to Gansu (where he was nursed by Mildred Cable and the sisters Francesca and Eva French, whom he kept captive until he had recovered).
 This would temporarily leave the Turkic rebels to fight Jin alone.

-The Kumulik Uyghur commanders Yulbars and Khoja Niyaz had also been receiving aid from the Mongolian People's Republic (Outer Mongolia), who themselves had broken from China a few years prior with Soviet assistance.
+The Kumulik Uyghur commanders Yulbars and Khoja Niyaz had also been receiving aid from the Mongolian People's Republic (Outer Mongolia), which itself had received assistance from the Soviet Union.

 Ma meanwhile had a secret agreement with the Kuomintang, the party which governed China's central government: if he won Xinjiang, he would be recognised by the Kuomintang as the legitimate ruler of the province.
 Ma was officially appointed commanding officer of the New 36th Division of the National Revolutionary Army by the Kuomintang government in Nanjing.
 Asked to intervene against Jin on behalf of the Turkic population, Ma readily agreed.